RKGG/TaoBaoAnalysis/README.txt

 Not supported yet.
 [=Data analysis part=]
 Not supported yet.
 This version only shows you the data it gets.
 Data analysis functions like data visualization may be added in the next version.

+Version 1.1:
+[=Data store part=]
+implement data store via MySql, but you need first create a TABLE in mysql like: mysql> create table taobaoanalysis(
+    -> id int NOT NULL AUTO_INCREMENT,
+    -> bought_date char(20) NOT NULL,
+    -> item_names char(50),
+    -> bought_prices char(10),
+    -> primary key(id)
+    -> )character set = utf8;
+After the program ran, you can use " SELECT * FROM taobaoanalysis; " in mysql command line to see the result.

+Next Version May Improve:
+1. Set the waiting time more proper in class TaoBao.
+2. More safer mysql operation, check data before store in case of redundancies.
+3. Support for more file format store, like .txt, .excel ...